-Your writer website is the portal through which both clients and readers learn about you and your work.
+Your writer website is the portal through which both clients and readers learn about you and your work, one of the best ways to land writing jobs.
 That means that, for many of us, creating a writer website is hugely intimidating.
 I put off creating a writer website for months simply because I didn’t know how I wanted to put it together.

 Luckily, you have options.
 There are as many types of writer websites as there are writers, and you don’t have to make your writer website fit any kind of preconceived template or mold.
 Instead, use your writer website to reflect what makes you unique as a writer, and what you have to share with clients, readers and fans.